-The record of America in the Last 200 years reflects THE RECORD OF AMERICA IN THE LAST 200 YEARS REFLECTS THE GRADUAL EVOLUTION OF INDIVIDUAL LIBERTY, AN IDEAL THAT WAS REVOLUTIONARY AT ITS BIRTH AND REMAINS SO TODAY.
-OUR BICENTENNIAL CALLS US TO STUDY THAT RECORD; TO FOCUS OUR THOUGHTS ON OUR PAST HERITAGE, OUR PRESENT PROSPECTS, AND OUR HOPES FOR THE FUTURE.

-4 THE AMERICAN DREAM IS SIMPLY A METAPHOR FOR THE CREATION OF A TRULY OPEN SOCIETY.

-SUCH A SOCIETY IS ONE IN WHICH MEN AND WOMEN ARE FREE TO DEVELOP THEIR TALENTS, TO PURSUE THEIR DREAMS.
-IT IS ONE THAT IS FREE OF THE SPECTERS THAT HAVE HAUNTED GENERATIONS OF MANKIND -- HUNGER, DISEASE, IGNOR- ANCE, FEAR, RACIAL PREJUDICE, SLAVERY AND SERFDOM, POLITICAL OPPRESSION AND RELIGIOUS PERSECUTION.
+-6-OUR BICENTENNIAL CALLS US TO STUDY THAT RECORD ; TO FOCUS OUR THOUGHTS ON OUR PAST HERITAGE, OUR PRESENT PROSPECTS, AND OUR HOPES FOR THE FUTURE.
+THE AMERICAN DREAM IS SIMPLY A METAPHOR FOR THE CREATION OF A TRULY OPEN SOCIETY SUCH A SOCIETY IS ONE IN WHICH MEN AND WOMEN ARE FREE TO DEVELOP THEIR TALENTS, TO PURSUE THEIR DREAMS O IT IS ONE THAT IS FREE OF THE SPECTERS THAT HAVE HAUNTED GENERATIONS OF MANKIND -- HUNGER, DISEASE, IGNORANCE, FEAR, RACIAL PREJUDICE, SLAVERY AND SERFDOM, POLITICAL OPPRESSION AND RELIGIOUS PERSECUTION.
+THE OPEN SOCIETY IS BASED ON THE IDEA, SET FORTH IN OUR DECLARATION OF INDEPENDENCE, OF THE INHERENT DIGNITY OF MAN, ENDOWED BY OUR CREATOR WITH A SOUL AND WITH CERTAIN RIGHTS THAT CANNOT BE TAKEN AWAY

-FORTH IN OUR DECLARATION OF INDEPENDENCE, OF THE INHERENT DIGNITY OF MAN, ENDOWED BY OUR CREATOR WITH A SOUL AND WITH CERTAIN RIGHTS THAT CANNOT BE TAKEN AWAY.
-THIS EMPHASIS ON THE DIGNITY AND RIGHTS OF MAN IS WHAT GIVES SENSE AND REASON TO THE SYSTEM OF GOVERNMENT WE CALL DEMOCRACY.
-Or full government.
-WITHOUT IT, BECOME THINGS TO BE MANIPULATED AND CON- TROLLED, RATHER THAN RESPECTED AS DEMOCRACY REQUIRES RESPECT FOR THE DIGNITY AND RIGHTS OF ALL Respect THE NOTION THAT "ALL MEN ARE CREATED EQUAL" AND ARE ENTITLED TO EQUAL TREATMENT UNDER THE LAW -- IS A VERY RECENT DEVELOPMENT IN THE HISTORY OF THE HUMAN RACE.
-EVEN IN THIS, THE GREATEST OF ALL DEMOCRACIES, THE IDEALS STATED IN THE DECLARATION OF INDEPENDENCE ARE NOT YET FULLY REFLECTED IN OUR SOCIAL, ECONOMIC AND POLITICAL SYSTEM.

-In the last 200 years we have only gradually extended THE FRANCHISE AND OTHER CIVIL RIGHTS AND LIBERTIES TO INCLUDE THE POOR AND WOMEN, AS WELL AS RACIAL AND ETHNIC MINORITIES.
+-7-THIS EMPHASIS ON THE DIGNITY AND RIG OF MAN IS WHAT GIVES SENSE AND REASON TO THE SYSTEM OF GOVERNMENT WE CALL DEMOCRACY WITHOUT IT, MEN AND WOMEN BECOME THINGS TO BE MANIPULATED AND CONTROLLED, RATHER THAN RESPECTED AS DEMOCRACY REQUIRES RESPECT FOR THE DIGNITY AND RIGHTS OF ALL -- THE NOTION THAT "ALL ARE CREATED EQUAL" AND ARE THUS ENTITLED TO EQUAL TREATMENT UNDER THE LAW -- IS A VERY RECENT DEVELOPMENT IN THE HISTORY OF THE HUMAN RACE.
+EVEN IN THIS, THE GREATEST OF ALL DEMOCRACIES THE IDEALS STATED IN THE DECLARATION OF INDEPENDENCE ARE NOT YET FULLY REFLECTED IN OUR SOCIAL, ECONOMIC AND POLITICAL SYSTEM.
+In the last 200 years we have only gradually extended the E AND OTHER CIVIL RIGHTS AND LIBERTIES TO INCLUDE THE POOR AND WOMEN, AS WELL AS RACIAL AND ETHNIC MINORITIES.